vdelachaux/UI-with-Classes/Documentation/Classes/formDelegate.md

 ## Standard suite functions

-The functions listed in the table below represent the standard suite. **They must be defined in the dialog form class if you need them**, otherwise an alert will be raised.
+The functions listed in the table below represent the standard suite. **They must be defined in the `form controller class` if you need them**, otherwise an alert will be raised.

 In the [code sample](#sample) above, line 12, the `This.form.init()` call explicitly describes that we want to initialize the form, but the initialization code is specific to the form and must therefore be in the class that drives it.
 This is the role of the `Function init()` function at line 14.